 Review and Maintenance of Policy

 On an annual basis, the Governance Advisory Committee shall review existing CoC Board policies to determine if any need to be updated or considered for sunset.
-Recommendations shall be forwarded from the Governance Advisory Committee to the Board for approval.
+Recommendations shall be forwarded from the Governance Advisory Committee to the Board for approval as part of the overall Charter update process.

 Adoption, Update, or Repeal of Policy